spatialos/gdk-for-unity/README.md

 See the [documentation](docs/README.md#documentation) in this GitHub repository.

 ## Support
 We are not supporting the pre-alpha release for game development, as this version is for evaluation only.
 However, please give us your feedback.

-## Installation and setup
-For prerequisites, installation and setup, see the [Installation and setup](docs/setup-and-installing.md) documentation.

 ## Migration from the SpatialOS Unity SDK
 Currently the Unity GDK is in its early development, so there is no migration path from the [Unity SDK](https://github.com/spatialos/UnitySDK) to the Unity GDK.
 There will be a migration path in later releases.